Goldenboycoder/NetPrint/README.md

 # NetPrint
-Printer server that is responsible for handling the printing requests coming from different users.
+Printer server that is responsible for handling the printing requests coming from different users(university project)